Synnøve Persen

 Synnøve Persen (born 22 February 1950) is a Norwegian Sámi artist, author, and activist who has played an influential role in bringing Sámi identity to contemporary art.
 She has been twice nominated for the Nordic Council Literature Prize for the Sami language area for her poetry.

 Early life and student activism

-Persen was born in Beavgohpis, Porsáŋggus, Norway.
+Persen was born in Beavgohpis in Porsáŋggu Municipality in Finnmark county, Norway.
 She finished gymnasium in Atla, before moving to Oslo for university.
 Persen began her arts education in the 1970s, first at the Einar Granum Drawing and Painting School in Oslo, before heading to the Trondheim Academy of Fine Art and graduating in 1978 from the Norwegian National Academy of Fine Arts in Oslo.

 As a student, Persen was involved in growing Sámi activism during the Alta conflict and participated in the 1979 hunger strike at the Storting and was a voice of the ČSV political-artistic movement.
 As student project, Persen drafted in 1977 a flag to represent the Sámi people across Scandinavia.
 It was quickly adopted as a symbol by protesters across Norway, becoming the first, albeit unofficial, Sámi flag.